 For this reason, I created a tiny plugin called Page Sidebar for Twenty Seventeen, which does all the work for you:

-Just add the plugin to your site, and Sidebar will now be displayed on all pages.
+Just upload the plugin to your site, and the Blog Sidebar will now be displayed on all pages as well.
 For best results, I recommend that you go to Customize > Theme Options and set Page Layout to One Column.

 This plugin also works with Twenty Seventeen child themes.
 If you’d rather change a template file in your child theme, you can check out the plugin on GitHub and see how I did it.